 The London Ambulance Service (LAS) is the busiest emergency ambulance service in the UK and has to offer a service that is always available and operating efficiently.
 It has therefore chosen BT as its partner, to ensure that its technology infrastructure equips LAS staff to deal with every eventuality.

-Chidi Oparah, UC Project Manager for LAS explains: “We initially decided to transform our voice and data networks to meet increasing demands on our service.
-However, it became clear during our discussions with BT iNet that we could achieve maximum operational benefit, now and in the future, if we were to deploy a Unified Communications platform at the same time as moving to IP telephony across our 80 sites.”
+Explains Chidi Oparah, UC Project Manager for LAS: “We initially decided to transform our voice and data networks to meet increasing demands on our service.
+However, it became clear during our discussions with BT that we could achieve maximum operational benefit, now and in the future, if we were to deploy a Unified Communications platform at the same time as moving to IP telephony across our 80 sites.”

-Concludes Chidi: “BT iNet has been a very knowledgeable and flexible partner.
-The team went above and beyond our expectations to deliver a complex solution in a challenging environment.
-The level of experience and expertise was first class, flawlessly deploying the solution with no impact on day-to-day operation, and we know we can trust the team to continue to work with us to provide the most effective service possible.”
+Chidi concludes: “BT has been a very knowledgeable and flexible partner… The level of experience and expertise was first class, flawlessly deploying the solution with no impact on day-to-day operations, and we know we can trust the team to continue to work with us to provide the most effective service possible.”

 Get in touch

 We'll call you back within 2 working hours